ashokjain001/GettingAndCleaningData/codebook.md

 ##Data Dictionary - Human Activity Recognition Using Smartphones Dataset

-1. The tidy data set has 68 columns and 180 rows.
+Tidy data set has 68 columns and 180 rows.

-"1" "sub_id"  - identifies subject 1-30.
+1. sub_id  - identifies subject 1-30.

-"2" "activity" - categorical variable has 6 levels describes the activity of the subject.
+2. activity - categorical variable has 6 levels describes the activity of the subject.
-                 LAYING SITTING STANDING WALKING WALKING_DOWNSTAIRS WALKING_UPSTAIRS
+    * LAYING
+    * SITTING
+    * STANDING
+    * WALKING
+    * WALKING_DOWNSTAIRS
+    * WALKING_UPSTAIRS

 All the variables below are mean value of individial subjects activity.